Lamarcke/Jakan/README.md

 PS: `cacheAge` should be in milliseconds.

+### Disabling cache
+You can opt-out of `axios-cache-interceptor`'s cache by using a `cacheAge` of `0` when creating client classes.
+Internally, this will make the client use a pure `axios` instance.
+Without the `axios-cache-interceptor` adapter.

+If you are having problems related to `axios-cache-interceptor`, try setting `cacheAge` to `0` and opening an issue in this repo.

 ```typescript
 const jakan = new Jakan();
 // cacheAge is available on all clients' with'Provider' methods.
 const clientWithoutCache = jakan.withMemory(5000);
 ```

-You can opt-out of `axios-cache-interceptor`'s cache by using a `cacheAge` of `0` when creating client classes.
-Internally, this will make the client use a pure `axios` instance.
-Without the `axios-cache-interceptor` adapter.

-If you are having problems related to `axios-cache-interceptor`, try setting `cacheAge` to `0` and opening an issue in this repo.

 The `JakanUsers` client has cache disabled by default.
 You can still enable it by setting a custom `cacheAge`.

 ## Project status
 This library is currently in a finished state, and future updates will be mostly for bug fixes and for breaking Jikan API changes.

 Still, we need some help to map the Jikan API responses, since it takes a lot of time and is a very manual process.